Skip to content

 1. clarify how you want to fund the recognition process.
 You can read more in this regard in the section "Where can I obtain financial aid to pay for the recognition process?

-2. gather all the relevant certificates and documents in advance.
-In principle, you must submit the originals and certified copies.
-In most cases, you must have your documents translated by a sworn translator.
-Ask the recognition office or a counselling centre about the specific documents you need to have translated.
-The staff can also give you the contact information of sworn translators.
-If you do not have any documents which prove the qualifications you have obtained, seek advice from a counselling centre.
+2. Gather all the relevant certificates and documents in advance.
+Certified copies and translations are not always required.
+You can have the documents required for recognition translated by a state-recognised translator.
+Check out the website justiz-dolmetscher.de for a list of state-recognised translators.
+If you do not have any documents that prove the qualifications you have obtained, seek advice from a counselling centre.

-If your degree has not been accepted as an equal to a similar German degree, your application will be rejected.
-If that is the case, you can, for instance, take a test on myskills.de to find out which profession fits your skills and knowledge.
-You can ask the staff at the Jobcentre or Employment Agency for more information about myskills.
-Your test results can help to find a suitable job offer and they may translate to further qualifications for you.
-You can make an initial test at home in advance under www.meine-berufserfahrung.de.
+You can also take a test on myskills.de or NEWPLAN to find out which profession fits your skills and knowledge.
+You can ask the staff at the Jobcentre or Employment Agency for more information about myskills and NEWPLAN.
+Your test results can help you find a suitable job offer and may translate to further qualifications for you.
+You can take an initial test at home in advance under www.meine-berufserfahrung.de.
 The tests are available in different languages.

-The recognition procedure should typically take no longer than three months, which begins as soon as the competent body has all the necessary documents.
+The recognition procedure begins as soon as the competent body has all the necessary documents.
 For more complex recognition procedures, such a period may be extended once.

 If you are registered at the Jobcentre or the Employment Agency, you can ask the staff member responsible for financial support for the recognition procedure.
 The jobcentre and Employment Agency can cover the costs of the recognition procedure as well as further training.
 If the Jobcentre or the Employment Agency rejects your application, make sure they send you the rejection notice in writing.